 - MCAT: The MCAT is the entrance exam for medical school.
 It consists of verbal reasoning, biological sciences, physical sciences, and writing sample sections.

 - LSAT: The LSAT is the entrance examination for law school.
-It consists of five thirty-five minute multiple choice sections.
+It consists of five 35-minute multiple choice sections.
 One of these sections is an experimental section that is not scored.
 There is also a writing section.

 - DAT: The DAT is the entrance examination for dental school.
 It is composed of four sections: survey of natural sciences, perceptual ability, reading comprehension, and quantitative reasoning.